tamarin-prover/tamarin-prover/src/009_advanced-features.md

 `message_authentication` specifies a [message authentication](006_property-specification.html#sec:message-authentication) property for the responder role.

-If we analyze the protocol with insecure channels, none of the properties hold, because the adversary can learn the nonce sent by the initiator and send his own one to the receiver.
+If we analyze the protocol with insecure channels, none of the properties hold because the adversary can learn the nonce sent by the initiator and send his own one to the receiver.

 #### Confidential Channel Rules